 ImPArt aims to find new creative ways to allow all human beings to have an equal experience of an artistic product.
 One question is vital in this: How can we use auxiliary means to become part of the performance, to become art themselves and to enrich the work of art through their own aesthetic possibilities?
 We feel accessibility gives innovative momentum to the artistic process.
 We believe we will find ways to make music accessible to deaf people, convey language used on stage to people with cognitive impairment or translate the artistic quality of a monologue by visualising its content.
 This is because we are convinced that art can be all of this: complex, subtle and accessible to all of us without compromising on quality.
 On the contrary, we are confident that this offers the chance to add new quality to the piece of art as well as the process.

-Workshops, masterclasses, international symposia, international summits und international labs in Armenia, Germany, Greece and Italy will break new ground for inclusion in the arts.
-Participants include artists and experts from various backgrounds such as dance, theatre, music, video and poetry.
+Workshops, masterclasses, international symposia, international summits and international labs in Armenia, Germany, Greece and Italy have broken new ground for inclusion in the arts.
+Participants included artists and experts from various backgrounds such as dance, theatre, music, video and poetry.
 ImPArt enables us to re-think the stage, and to experiment with thoughts and approaches.
-This expedition will result and find its artistic expression in interdisciplinary performances.